caseyg/awesome/README.md

 *   [ftlabs/fastclick](https://github.com/ftlabs/fastclick) - Polyfill to remove click delays on browsers with touch UIs

 *   [davesantos/tumblr-boilerplate](https://github.com/davesantos/tumblr-boilerplate) - :zap: A true bare bones Tumblr theme for a quick jump-start

+*   [git/git-scm.com](https://github.com/git/git-scm.com) - The git-scm.com website.
+Note that this repository is only for the website; issues with git itself should go to https://git-scm.com/community.

 *   [dilettant/thepublicoffice](https://github.com/dilettant/thepublicoffice) - Code for the website and docs